-Zach Golditch, New San Francisco 49ers Lineman, Survived Aurora Theater Shooting After Being Shot In The Neck
+Zack Golditch, New San Francisco 49ers Lineman, Survived Aurora Theater Shooting After Being Shot In The Neck

 — Rob Lowder (@Rob_Lowder) September 2, 2018

 “I figured the guy gets hounded all the time about it, but we ended up in the tub, and I figured, shoot, what the heck?”
 Rivers said.
 “You wonder what that experience was like.
-You read about it, but then hearing about it from someone who was actually in there, it was unbelievable.
+You read about it, but then hearing about it from someone who was actually in there, it was unbelievable.”

-Rivers said that Golditch appears to have handled the traumatic incident well, and that he is not afraid to go to movies.
+Rivers said that Golditch appears to have handled the traumatic incident well and that he is not afraid to go to movies.

 Golditch himself understands the curiosity of his fellow players.